404 after refreshing the browser for Angular / Vue.js app

 Conclusion

-Both Angular and Vue.js support two different routing strategies - one based on the # symbol and one based on the History API.
-Using the History API (and the pushState() method) means that there's some work we need to do at the server side as well to be sure to serve up a production build of our application correctly.
+Both Angular and Vue.js support two routing strategies: one built on the # symbol, one built on the History API.
+Using the History API (and pushState()) means we’ve got work to do on the server side to make sure a production build serves correctly on refresh.